 Chris was part of a group in Brooklyn affectionately called the “Black Bear School of Chess” which fostered the growth and development of many African American chess players in the late 1970s.
 From this group of self motivated players emerged many masters such as Ernest Colding, Ronald Simpson, William Morrison, and GM Maurice Ashley.
 Chris earned his National Master’s title in 1982.

 Chris says: “I believe that it is important to show every child regardless of age or ability how to enjoy chess.
 Not all children will one day become masters.
-Those that aspire to that goal and desire to do so will need a clear path to develop their interest.
+Those who aspire to that goal and desire to do so will need a clear path to develop their interest.
 But even those who do not can experience a lifetime of pleasure creating a beautifully played game."

 Danny Rade is a USCF Candidate Master who has been playing chess since before he could read.
 Growing up in New York in the 90’s, Danny played in many of the same tournaments in which his students now play, enabling him to draw on his own childhood experiences when teaching and coaching young players.
 In both 5th and 7th grade, Danny finished in second place at the National K-12 Championships.
 At 14 years old, he reached his peak national ranking of #14 in the U.S. for his age group.

-Danny graduated from Washington University in St. Louis in ‘09 with a BA in Psychology and Economics and has been working as an NSCF Instructor for over 5 years.
+Danny graduated from Washington University in St. Louis in ‘09 with a BA in Psychology and Economics and has been working as an NSCF Instructor for 10 years.
 Although constantly trying to improve himself and his instructing techniques, Danny prides himself on being patient and empathetic, yet engaging and charismatic.
 According to Danny, “there is no better feeling than a student coming to me and raving about how he just played a game of chess and won because he used some technique that I showed him.”